 Note: The COBLT Name Code is the first 3 letters of the patient's last name.

-Note: The COBLT Recipient ID is assigned by the MCC at the time a preliminary search form filled in.
+Note: The COBLT Recipient ID is assigned by the MCC at the time a preliminary search form is submitted.
 Note: Center code should be completed using your center's 3-digit NMDP code.

-Note: If "Other" is used for any data item, then the corresponding "Specify" text must be
+Note: If "Other" is used for any data item, then the corresponding "Specify" text must be filled in.